Illiterally/HycreanTarot1.0/README.md

 — sets every card in the lane to 6

 Trick
-— randomizes the value of all cards in the lane
+— randomizes the HP value of all cards in the lane

 Harvest Hero
 — the Joker becomes an Ace